danielmai/dgraph-demos/counter/README.md

     dgraph increment --addr localhost:9082 --num=1000 --wait=1s | tee a2.log
     dgraph increment --addr localhost:9083 --num=1000 --wait=1s | tee a3.log

+### Restarting Alphas

+Try stopping an Alpha while the counter tool is running.
+As long as the majority of the Alpha group is up, the other running counters can continue making progress.

+    docker-compose stop alpha1

+See the other two counters continue running normally.
+After some time, start alpha1.
+The counter that it sees once it has re-joined the cluster is the **latest** value of the entire cluster.
+This shows that Dgraph guarantees linearizable reads.

 ### Verify

 Check that the total number of counters matches the sequence from 1 to 3000.